 Please note: UC Press e-books must be purchased separately from our print books, and require the use of Adobe Digital Editions.
 If you do not already have Adobe Digital Editions installed on your computer, please download and install the software.
 To complete your e-book order, please click on the e-book checkout button.
 A charge will appear on your credit card from Ingram Digital Group.

 Between 1944 and 1996, Guatemala experienced a revolution, counterrevolution, and civil war.
-In the middle of these national shifts were students from Guatemala’s only public university, the University of San Carlos (USAC).
-USAC students served in, advised, protested, and were later persecuted by the government, all the while crafting a powerful student nationalism founded on their responsibility to lead the nation.
-In no other moment has the relationship between the university and the state been so mutable, yet so mutually formative.
-By showing how the very notion of the middle class in Guatemala emerged from these student movements, this book places an often-marginalized region and period at the center of histories of class, protest, and youth movements, while providing an entirely new way to think about the role of universities and student bodies in the formation of liberal democracy throughout Latin America.
+Playing a pivotal role within these national shifts were students from Guatemala’s only public university, the University of San Carlos (USAC).
+USAC students served in, advised, protested, and were later persecuted by the government, all while crafting a powerful student nationalism.
+In no other moment in Guatemalan history has the relationship between the university and the state been so mutable, yet so mutually formative.
+By showing how the very notion of the middle class in Guatemala emerged from these student movements, this book places an often-marginalized region and period at the center of histories of class, protest, and youth movements and provides an entirely new way to think about the role of universities and student bodies in the formation of liberal democracy throughout Latin America.

-Heather Vrana is Assistant Professor of History at Southern Connecticut State University and the editor of Anti-Colonial Texts from Central American Student Movements 1929–1983.
+Heather Vrana is Assistant Professor of History at the University of Florida and the editor of Anti-Colonial Texts from Central American Student Movements 1929–1983.

 "The university became an important space of state formation in Guatemala throughout the twentieth century and a key battlefield during the Cold War.
 Yet, in a thick literature that has overwhelmingly prioritized rural and indigenous uprisings during this period, little attention has been given to urban students.
 Heather Vrana does just that in a fascinating and valuable work."—Jaime M. Pensado, author of Rebel Mexico: Student Unrest and Authoritarian Political Culture during the Long Sixties